TeleAI-mcp/micro-sports-analytics-vxj5/README.md

-# micro-sports-analytics-vxj5
+# Micro Sports Analytics Vxj5

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.